Hacker0x01/docs.hackerone.com/docs/changelog/2018/november.md

 ---

 ### Revamped Directory
 We've totally revamped our directory page so that you can better search and view programs.
-You can now filter your search results by program features and by asset type, and we also enable you to view various stats for each program on one page.
+You can now filter your search results by program features and asset type, and we also enable you to view various stats for each program on one page.

 ![new directory page](./images/nov_2018_directory.png)

 ### Hacker Dashboard
-We introduce our new [Hacker Dashboard](/hackers/hacker-dashboard.html) that enables hackers to better manage and review their accepted and pending invitations.
+Our new [Hacker Dashboard](/hackers/hacker-dashboard.html) enables hackers to better manage and review their accepted and pending invitations.

 ![Hacker Dashboard](./images/nov_2018_hacker-dashboard.png)